 Brit Milah

 Mazel Tov!
-Welcoming a new member of the family is a profound experience.At B’nai Abraham, we honor the Reform movement’s position on Jewish identity: All children with at least one Jewish parent, and who are raised and educated only as Jews, are considered to be fully Jewish.
-Rabbi Lauren is readily available to meet before or after your child is born in order to discuss the details of the appropriate ritual, which will welcome your child, honor your family and connect us all in the chain of Jewish tradition.
+Welcoming a new member of the family is a profound experience.
+Our congregation is honored to welcome your child into our community.
+At TBA, we honor the Reform movement’s position on Jewish identity: all children with at least one Jewish parent, and who are raised and educated only as Jews, are considered to be fully Jewish.
+Our spiritual leader is readily available to meet before or after your child is born in order to discuss the details of the appropriate ritual, which will welcome your child, honor your family and connect us all in the chain of Jewish tradition.

 B’nai Mitzvah

 At 13, Jewish children come of age as Jews and become Bar Mitzvah (“son of the commandment”) or Bat Mitzvah (“daughter of the commandment”).
 B’nai Mitzvah is simultaneously a life-cycle event, educational milestone, and a communal celebration.
+Adult B’nai Mitzvah classes are also offered.

 Confirmation

 Confirmation is a unique life-cycle event, for it is tied to educational achievement.
-Confirmation occurs at the end of Tenth Grade.
+Confirmation occurs at the end of tenth grade.
 That year is spent studying with our clergy.
 Topics range from God, Ethics, Contemporary Issues to the history of our American Jewish experience.
 The year culminates with a joyous Confirmation service.

 Conversion